Campaign-Buddy/campaign-buddy-packages/README.md

 # campaign-buddy-frontend

-This repository houses several frontend packages (using yarn workspaces) used to make campaign buddy
+This repository houses several frontend packages (using yarn workspaces) used to make campaign buddy, an online table-top role playing platform.

 ## Todo